 4) Harvest Time:

 October marks the end of prime picking time for wine in the Northern Hemisphere.
-Why not host a tasting party or wine pull?
-Have friends bring their favorite bottle or ask a local winery to donate a bottle or two in exchange for a sponsorship mention social media.
-Disguise the bottles, donate to participate and enjoy the night away – while social distancing appropriately of course.
+Be the hostess with the mostest with a tasting party.
+Have friends bring their favorite bottle or ask a local winery to donate a selection in exchange for a sponsorship shout out on social media.
+Disguise the bottles, donate to sip, take your best guess, and crush cancer all in one evening!

 9) Trick of the Pie:

 Prepare for this treat (or is it a trick?) by making or buying a selection of pies.
 Add a special ingredient to one (think hot sauce or toothpaste) and have participants “bid” by donating on the pie they want to try.
 Highest bidder gets first choice until all slices are given out.
 An extra suggested donation can buy you a “swap out” to trade your selection.
-Keep the pie titles fun like boo-berry or scary cherry.
+Keep the pie titles fun like boo-berry or scary cherry, and if pies seem too tricky, opt for baking spooky themed cookies!
 Someone in the end will get their just desserts – in a fun, charitable way.

 11) Workplace Giving: